Déjà vu: Implicit memory

 Research has associated déjà vu experiences with good memory functions, particularly long-term implicit memory.
 Recognition memory enables people to realize the event or activity that they are experiencing has happened before.
 When people experience déjà vu, they may have their recognition memory triggered by certain situations which they have never encountered.

-The similarity between a déjà-vu–eliciting stimulus and an existing, or non-existing but different, memory trace may lead to the sensation that an event or experience currently being experienced has already been experienced in the past.
+The similarity between a déjà vu–eliciting stimulus and a non-existing, or existing but different, memory trace may lead to the sensation that an event or experience currently being experienced has already been experienced in the past.
 Thus, encountering something that evokes the implicit associations of an experience or sensation that cannot be remembered may lead to déjà vu.
 In an effort to reproduce the sensation experimentally, Banister and Zangwill (1941) used hypnosis to give participants posthypnotic amnesia for material they had already seen.
 When this was later re-encountered, the restricted activation caused thereafter by the posthypnotic amnesia resulted in three of the ten participants reporting what the authors termed "paramnesias".

 Two approaches are used by researchers to study feelings of previous experience, with the process of recollection and familiarity.
 Recollection-based recognition is the ostensible realization that the current situation has occurred before.
 Familiarity-based recognition is the feeling of familiarity with the current situation without being able to identify any specific memory or previous event that could be associated with the sensation.

 In 2010, O'Connor, Moulin, and Conway developed another laboratory analog of déjà vu based on two contrast groups of carefully selected participants, a group under posthypnotic amnesia condition (PHA) and a group under posthypnotic familiarity condition (PHF).
 The idea of PHA group was based on the work done by Banister and Zangwill (1941), and the PHF group was built on the research results of O'Connor, Moulin, and Conway (2007).
 They applied the same puzzle game for both groups, "Railroad Rush Hour", a game in which one aims to slide a red car through the exit by rearranging and shifting other blocking trucks and cars on the road.
 After completing the puzzle, each participant in the PHA group received a posthypnotic amnesia suggestion to forget the game in the hypnosis.
 Then, each participant in the PHF group was not given the puzzle but received a posthypnotic familiarity suggestion that they would feel familiar with this game during the hypnosis.
 After the hypnosis, all participants were asked to play the puzzle (the second time for PHA group) and reported the feelings of playing.